Utah Mountains & National Parks

-The planned ride for today is a 37-mile out and back to the intimate confines of Long Canyon, a desert gem.
+The planned ride for today is a 37 mile out and back to the intimate confines of Long Canyon, a desert gem.
 The 400-foot tall canyon walls wingate sandstone tower above you.
 You can also walk into a hidden slot canyon that’s just off the quiet road.
-Even though today’s route is relatively short, be prepared for 3,500 feet of climbing.
+Even though this route is relatively short, be prepared for nearly 3,400 feet of climbing.

-After Long Canyon, ride 12 miles to the Calf Creek Recreation Area.
+After Long Canyon, ride 12.5 miles to the Calf Creek Recreation Area.
 Change into your hiking boots here.
-In this enchanting desert oasis with lush vegetation and beaver ponds, you’ll arrive at the year-round 126-foot cascading waterfall of Lower Calf Creek after a 2.5-mile walk.
-We’ll spend a few hours searching Indian ruins and petroglyphs, then observe birds, deer and (if we’re lucky) a mountain lion.
+In this enchanting desert oasis with lush vegetation and beaver ponds, you will arrive at the year-round 126 foot cascading waterfall of Lower Calf Creek after a 2.5 mile walk.
+We will spend a few hours searching Indian ruins and petroglyphs, then observe birds, deer and (if we are lucky) perhaps a mountain lion.
 Enjoy lunch in the shade beneath the waterfall.

-After the 5-mile walking roundtrip to the Calf Creek waterfall, you can call it a day or challenge yourself with the 12-mile return ride back up Boulder.
+After the 5 mile walking round-trip to the Calf Creek waterfall, you can call it a day or challenge yourself with the 12.5 mile return ride back up Boulder.
 Upon returning to the resort, take a walk around the adjacent bird sanctuary or enjoy a nap under a large cottonwood tree.
-We love the Boulder Mtn Lodge!
+We simply love the Boulder Mountain Lodge!

 Tonight once again dine at Hell’s Backbone Grill.
-The gracious owners, Jenn and Blake, are wonderful hosts.
-Their restaurant has received numerous praise, including the New York Times Story.
+The gracious owners, Jenn and Blake, are wonderful hosts and their restaurant has received numerous praise, including the New York Times Story.

 Day 4: Boulder, Utah to Bryce National Park

 Today the Utah Mountains & National Parks Tour continues west on Utah State Highway 12.
 This is arguably one of the best cycling roads in the state, maybe the country.
 It twists and turns and climbs and dives across rough desert and high plateau topography.
-Day’s 4’s ride to Bryce National Park offers 80-miles & 6,000-feet of climbing that will likely turn your legs to mush.
+Today’s ride to Bryce National Park offers 73 miles & 5,760-feet of climbing that will likely turn your legs to mush.

 The highlight of Highway 12 is the ridge of Hell’s Backbone – an exposed piece of highway dropping hundreds of feet on either side.
 Highway 12 traces the northern edge of the Grand Staircase-Escalante National Monument, a 1.9 million acre spectacle of multi-hued cliffs and terraces, with distances that defy human perspective.
 Highway 12 is sure to please.

-Tonight’s lodging is outside Bryce Canyon National Park.
-Later on, we’ll take an exhilarating night hike under the stars inside the park.
+Tonight’s lodging is outside Bryce Canyon National Park and later on, we will take an exhilarating night hike under the stars inside the park.